charud/cx/README.md

 </div>
 ```

-Parameters injected with JSON can be read the same way as parameters set by data attributes can:
+Parameters injected with JSON can be accessed the same way as parameters set by data attributes:

 ```
 cx.view('myView', function() {